sandmod/permission/README.md

 > An abstract and shared permission framework

 > Sandmod provides all kinds of frameworks for developers.
-> This way we can all have on a shared experience where addon incompatibility is no issue anymore.
+> This way we can all have a shared experience where addon incompatibility is no issue anymore.

 Sandmod Permission is an abstract permission framework based on providers and components.